Recent observations suggest possible problems associated with bat houses, and a need to revisit how to help bats out with artificial roost structures.

 In fact, existing approaches may only meet some of the varied needs of bats and could, in some cases, be unsafe for bats in an era of a rapidly warming climate.
 In light of climate change, are batboxes actually getting too hot and creating habitat sinks rather than benefiting bats?

 Installation of bat boxes is frequently suggested by bat conservation groups as a conservation or enhancement tool for citizens wishing to assist bat populations.
 However, it is unknown if boxes are beneficial or detrimental to local bat populations.
-It is possible that these small, isolated roost structures may be counter-productive to conservation and recovery efforts, especially if they produce microclimate characteristics that lead directly to mortalities or lower reproductive success.
+It is possible that these small, isolated roost structures may be counter-productive to conservation and recovery efforts, especially if they do not provide an appropriate range of microclimates for maternity colonies and could thus lead to mortalities or lower reproductive success.

 Goals and Objectives:

 1. To investigate roosting ecology and the characteristics of building versus box roosts.
 Specifically, we will quantify the reproductive success for Little Brown Myotis and Yuma Myotis in buildings and bat boxes, and document microclimates offered in these structures.
 We will also examine the use of satellite roosts (roost switching behaviour) to determine if this plays an important role in bat box occupancy during extreme ambient temperatures, and whether heat-stress related mortalities or behaviours are observed.

 2. Through partnerships and collaborations develop a continental guidance document for use of bat boxes in North America.
 Specifically, WCS Canada has been asked to develop the US-Canada Bat Box Best Management Practices for the two countries’ WNS Conservation and Recovery Working Groups.